-Fighting fraud, especially commercial scams and tax evasion, is a significant problem in today’s global economic system.
+Fighting fraud, especially commercial scams and tax evasion is a significant problem in today’s global economic system.
 Fraud done on a large scale is often assimilated with the unlawful use of businesses and commercial systems.
-Up to 60% of improperly used companies are involved in financial and economic offences.
+Up to 60% of improperly used companies are involved in financial and economic offenses.

-4. Which organisations have the obligation to check the UBO?
+4. Which organizations have the obligation to check the UBO?

-All financial organisations are obligated to check UBO, including:
+All financial organizations are obligated to check UBO, including: